faiyaz7283/dcutil/README.md

 #### Fill in the .env file ####

-This is the file, where we set all environment values to be used in our docker-compose files. dcutil also uses this file to learn about the projects, projects working directory, and project external docker-compose service dependencies.
+This is the file, where we set all environment values to be used in our docker-compose files.
+This file is also used by dcutil to work.
 Let see some example of setting up the .env file.
 We will assume, we have currently two code projects called apple and orange, and 3 shared services called database, cache and proxy.
 Shared services are any docker-compose service that can be connected externally with other docker-compose setup.

 Let's add these 5 projects using the PROJECTS variable.
 When adding multiple items, you have to use a semicolon as separator.